unnKoel/how-solid-works/README.md

   What we are able to do is including a new API called untrack to solve this issue mentioned above that's what the `createComponent` API does, inside which, `untrack` is called to wrap component function to make it escape the tracking scope.

+  Reference to `Reactive Isolation` section of this blog [SolidJS: Reactivity to Rendering](https://angularindepth.com/posts/1289/solidjs-reactivity-to-rendering)

 - Why do we need a root function in reactive system?

   The observer pattern as used by these reactive libraries has the potential to produce memory leak. computations that subscribe to signals that out live them are never released as long as the signal is still in use.